 Mike Binkley has been covering Minnesota news for more than 25 years.
 He joined the WCCO family in 2008 after 20 years with KSTP.
 Mike co-anchors the Sunday night newscasts which feature his Emmy-nominated Finding Minnesota reports.

 Mike has been honored with six Upper Midwest Emmy awards for Best Morning or Best Daytime Newscast.

 Mike and his wife, Mary, are dog lovers and avid bicyclists who love to explore Minnesota’s bike trails.
-They have also gone on biking/hiking adventures in Hawaii, France, Costa Rica and the Swiss Alps.
+They have also gone on biking adventures in France, Costa Rica, Spain, Hawaii and the Swiss Alps.

 In the summer, one of his favorite hangouts is Target Field, where he averages about 20 Twins games a season.
 He is also a big fan of the Vikings and Timberwolves, but saves much of his winter sports passion for the Kansas Jayhawks basketball team.

 Before arriving in the Twin Cities, he worked at WCPO-TV in Cincinnati and WIBW-TV in Topeka, Kansas.

 Some businesses buy costumes, fake blood and dry ice, and declare themselves “haunted” for a few weeks each year.
 But a hotel in central Minnesota has mysterious happenings year-round, and there are no costumes.

 The Gunflint Trail in northeastern Minnesota has long been one of the best spots in the state to see a moose in the wild.
 The big beasts are still around, although their numbers have dropped dramatically across the state – more than 50 percent since 2010.

 Minnesotans spend much of the summer swatting away mosquitoes, but in the fall, it’s the yellow jackets that become a big pest.
 They’re from the wasp family, and they do have a painful stinger.
 But there are ways to avoid being stung.